John Deere: 21st century

 In 2014, the Smithsonian Museum named John Deere's original plough design as one of the objects that changed American history.

 As of 2018, Deere & Company employed about 67,000 people worldwide, of which half are in the United States and Canada, and is the largest agriculture machinery company in the world.
 In August 2014, the company announced it was indefinitely laying off 600 of its workers at plants in Illinois, Iowa, and Kansas due to less demand for its products.
 Inside the United States, the company's primary locations are its World Headquarters in Moline, Illinois, and manufacturing factories in central and southeastern United States.
 As of 2016, the company experiments with an electric farm tractor.

 The logo of the leaping deer has been used by this company for over 155 years.
 Over the years, the logo has had minor changes and pieces removed.
+The "John Deere Moline, Ill." trademark (USPTO Serial No. 71055630), covering plows and a range of farm implements, was filed on April 8, 1911, and registered on September 10, 1912.
 Some of the older style logos have the deer leaping over a log.
 The company uses different logo colors for agricultural vs. construction products.
 The company's agricultural products are identifiable by a distinctive shade of green paint, with the inside border being yellow.
 By contrast, the construction products are identifiable by a shade of black with the deer being yellow, and the inside border also being yellow.

 In September 2017, Deere & Company signed a definitive agreement to acquire Blue River Technology, which is based in Sunnyvale, California, and is applying machine learning to agriculture.
 Blue River has designed and integrated computer vision and machine learning technology that will enable growers to reduce the use of herbicides by spraying only where weeds are present.